 - Sectional – the most common garage door style.
 The door is broken into sections and moves up a track when it opens.

 Now that you know the different types of garage doors and how they can open, it’s time to learn about all of the different garage door parts.
-The part of the garage door you see from the outside is the panel.
+The garage door parts you see from the outside are the panels.
 There are many kinds of panels.

 Flush panels have no design on them and give your home a clean, crisp look.